threefoldtech/mycelium/README.md

 For cross compilation, it is advised to use the [`cross`](https://github.com/cross-rs/cross) project.
 Alternatively, the standard way of cross compiling in rust can be used (by specifying the `--target` flag in the `cargo build` command).
 This might require setting some environment variables or local cargo config.
+On top of this, you should also provide the `vendored-openssl` feature flag to build and statically link a copy of openssl.

 ## Remarks